In this article

 What is the Carer’s Allowance Supplement?

-This is a twice-yearly lump sum payment for carers in Scotland who receive Carer’s Allowance.
+This is a twice-yearly lump sum payment for carers in Scotland who receive either Carer’s Support Payment or Carer’s Allowance.

-You need to be receiving actual payments of Carer’s Allowance – it’s not enough merely to have an underlying entitlement to the benefit.
+You need to be receiving actual payments of Carer’s Support Payment or Carer’s Allowance – it’s not enough merely to have an underlying entitlement to the benefits or to receive the carer’s element of Universal Credit.

-These lump payments don’t count as income when calculating entitlement to other benefits or tax credits.
+These lump payments don’t count as income when calculating entitlement to other benefits.

 How do I get a Carer’s Allowance Supplement?